Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Hierarchical Bayesian framework for multi-depth surveys

-In this section, we describe in detail the expanded Bayesian inference formalism we use to model the LF and estimate parameter posteriors, assuming observations characterized by uncertainties on redshift and luminosities and selection biases.
-This same formalism is discussed by \citet{Loredo2004, Mandel2019, Vitale2022}, which we adapted and expanded to our specific case: the study of the LF in multidepth surveys.
-The formalism described below applies to multidimensional data.
+In this section we describe in detail the expanded Bayesian inference formalism we used to model the LF and estimate parameter posteriors, assuming observations characterized by uncertainties on redshift and luminosities and selection biases.
+This same formalism is discussed by \citet{Loredo2004}, \citet{Mandel2019}, and \citet{Vitale2022}, which we adapted and expanded to our specific case: the study of the LF in multi-depth surveys.
+The formalism described below applies to multi-dimensional data.

-In this Bayesian framework, we consider a population of objects characterized by a set of parameters $\theta$ describing their individual properties.
-Any population of sources characterized by an extensive quantity could be used, but here we choose to make the formalism explicit for the case of galaxies with luminosity and redshift, such that $\theta = (L, z)$.
-The distribution of events within our galaxy population is governed by a set of parameters $\lambda$, such that the number density of objects is given by
+In this Bayesian framework, we considered a population of objects characterized by a set of parameters, $\theta,$ that describes their individual properties.
+Any population of sources characterized by an extensive quantity could be used, but here we chose to make the formalism explicit for the case of galaxies with luminosity and redshift, such that $\theta = (L, z)$.
+The distribution of events within our galaxy population is governed by a set of parameters, $\lambda$, such that the number density of objects is given by

-where we have separated the parameters $\lambda$ into the overall normalization factor $N$ (representing the true number of objects in the population, i.e., the number of LAEs in our case) and the subset of parameters $\lambda'$ that describes the shape of the population distribution, $p_\mathrm{pop}(\theta|\lambda').$
+where we have separated the parameters $\lambda$ into the overall normalization factor $N$ (representing the true number of objects in the population, i.e. the number of LAEs in our case) and the subset of parameters $\lambda'$ that describes the shape of the population distribution, $p_\mathrm{pop}(\theta|\lambda').$